ncatlab/nlab-content/pages/5/9/8/4/4895/content.md

 * [[Chris Schommer-Pries]], _Topological defects and classifying local topological field theories in low dimension_ ([[SchommerPriesDefects.pdf:file]])
 {#SchommerPries}

-See [[holographic principle in higher category theory]] for more on this.
+See [[holographic principle of higher category theory]] for more on this.